joshuaslate/type-cacheable/README.md

 });
 ```

-Currently, there are two decorators available in this library: `@Cacheable` and `@CacheClear`.
+Currently, there are three decorators available in this library: `@Cacheable`, `@CacheClear`, and `@CacheUpdate`.
 Here is a sample of how they can be used:

 ```ts
 import * as Redis from 'redis';